Certificate Manager overview

 Available in Classic and VPC

-Common Certificate Manager settings
+Common Certificate Manager API settings

 The following describes commonly used request and response formats in Certificate Manager APIs.